thomaskeggin/gen3sis_sandbox/readme.md

 This process can be complex, so here we are using pre-compiled inputs from Keggin et al. (2023), but subset to the Caribbean.

-Our environment consists of **sea surface temperature (SST)** and **depth** estimates every 177 ka from ~ 8 mya until the present at a 1 degree resolution.
-This gives us 48 time steps.
-These are stored in the landscapes.rds object, which is a list of two data frames.
+Our landscape object contains **sea surface temperature (SST)** and **depth** estimates for every 177 ka from ~ 8 mya until the present (48 time steps) at a 1 degree spatial resolution.
+The landscapes.rds object itself is a list of two data frames, one for SST and one for depth.
 Each data frame consists of xy columns for the coordinates, and 48 columns containing the SST and depth values for each time step.

-To allow species to disperse across the landscape (seascape here), we also have a distance matrix for each time step which defines the geographical distance between every pair of marine cells.
+The distance matrices define the geographical distance between every pair of marine cells.
+This allows us to control how species can disperse across the land(sea)scape.
+Since the landscape can be different at each time step, we have a distance matrix for each one.

 > If you’re going to manually set up your landscape object and distance
 > matrices, make sure to follow the file structure and file naming